I spent early September- late October of 1995 in Tibet.

 The fortress was in ruins.

-The Chinese had destroyed most everything Tibetan during the Cultural Revolution.
+The Chinese had destroyed most everything Tibetan during the Cultural Revolution as had others like the Brisih and Mongols.

 The next day I detoured off the main road to Gyantze.

-The Gang of Four had sent the Red Guard here to cleanse Tibet of the Old Ways.
+In 1968 the Gang of Four had sent the Red Guard here to cleanse Tibet of the Old Ways.
+They obliterated the Jokhang and every other temple to obliterate the Four Olds 'old ideas', 'old culture', 'old customs', and 'old habits'.
+Buildings are stone.
+Souls are eternal.

-The Tibetans were in the process of rebuilding the main stupa.
+The Tibetans were in the process of rebuilding the main stupa of Gyantze.

 The inn at Gyantze was horrible.
 The noodles were greasy.
-The beer was dusty.
-Fleas ran rampant in the beds and the flies buzzed through the cracked windows.
+The beer luke warm.
+Fleas ran rampant in the beds and the flies buzzed through the cracked windows of the dormitary.
+Every bed was overbooked.
 I slept about five hours and woke to a brilliant blue dawn.

 It truly was civilization after Gyantze, although packs of dogs roamed the alleys.